chazlarson/Media-Scripts/Plex/README.md

-POSTER_DOWNLOAD=0                            # if set to 0, generate a script rather than downloading POSTER_CONSOLIDATE=1                         # if set to 0, posters are separated into folders by library ARTWORK=1                                    # if set to 1, background artwork is retrieved PLEX_PATHS=1                                 # if set to 1, Files are stored in a mirror of the plex folders rooted at CURRENT_POSTER_DIR
+POSTER_DOWNLOAD=0                            # if set to 0, generate a script rather than downloading POSTER_CONSOLIDATE=1                         # if set to 0, posters are separated into folders by library ARTWORK=1                                    # if set to 1, background artwork is retrieved PLEX_PATHS=1                                 # if set to 1, files are stored in a mirror of the plex folders rooted at CURRENT_POSTER_DIR
+NAME_IN_TITLE=1                              # if set to 1, files will have the title added to the name: 13 Reasons Why (2017) {tvdb-323168}-SOMETHING.jpg
+POSTER_NAME=poster                           # This is the SOMETHING in 13 Reasons Why (2017) {tvdb-323168}-SOMETHING.jpg for posters
+BACKGROUND_NAME=background                   # This is the SOMETHING in 13 Reasons Why (2017) {tvdb-323168}-SOMETHING.jpg for backgrounds
 ```

 If "POSTER_DOWNLOAD" is `0`, the script will build a shell script for each library to download the images at your convenience instead of downloading them as it runs, so you can run the downloads overnight or on a different machine with ALL THE DISK SPACE or something.